Zettlr/zettlr-docs/docs/en/core/style-and-grammar.md

 If a word is underlined in red, this indicates a potential spelling error.
 By right-clicking the word, you can select one of the suggestions (if there are any), or choose to add that word to your personal dictionary.

+!!! tip

-> You can at any time remove words from the dictionary by going to settings &rarr; spell checking.
+    You can at any time remove words from the dictionary by going to settings &rarr; spell checking.

 Currently, Zettlr ships with dictionaries for German, English (UK and US), Spanish, French, Dutch, Russian, Turkish, and Ukrainian (subject to change).
 If you need different languages, you can install them after the fact.